ePages-de/epages-docs/apps/create-app.md

 4. Fill out the input field **App name** and specify the **Application Callback URL**.
 Make sure the URL is https and publicly accessible.
 Choose the required **App Scopes**.
 Read here for further information on the scopes.
-Note: HTTP Application Callback URLs can be used for private apps, but you need to provide an HTTPS URL if you want to submit the app to the App Store.
+Note: HTTP Application Callback URLs can be used for private apps, but you need to provide an HTTPS URL if you want to submit the app.
 Once this is done, click **Generate access data**.

     {% image fillout-appdata.png %}